EnsembleUI/ensemble_docs/pages/theme-and-styling/theme.md

 Use Case: The primary use case is to define a different `fontFamily` for each language as some font families are more optimized for particular languages .
 You can go much further and define entirely different themes per language as well and allow users to switch between them.

 You can define multiple different themes for each language.
+This is of course optional.
 - Ensemble platform will automatically pick the default theme for a language based on the language of the user's device.
 - If none of the themes are marked as `default`, first theme for the language is selected.
 - If a theme is not defined for the language, the default theme from the list of themes (or the first one) is applied.